ipsy-md/docs/docs/open-science/code-management/good-practices.md

 - **Make it readable:** Code can easily become convoluted and hard to read, try to make it readable by following style and guidelines of your language of choice and adopting the previous points of this list.

-- **Read other people code:** Reading other people code teaches you how more advance coders approach a problem and write their own code.
+- **Read other people code:** Reading other people code teaches you how more advanced coders approach a problem and write their own code.
 At the same time you are also going to encounter a huge amount of bad code, this will help you understand what not to do (see also antipatterns in [python](https://docs.quantifiedcode.com/python-anti-patterns/) and [R](https://www.burns-stat.com/pages/Tutor/R_inferno.pdf) to know what bad habits to avoid).

 - **Use helpful tools**: Use [linters](https://en.wikipedia.org/wiki/Lint_(software)) and other softwares that can help you identify issues in your code (e.g. formatters).
     - **Matlab:** [codeIssues](https://www.mathworks.com/help/matlab/ref/codeissues.html)